Brady Tkachuk: Personal life

-Tkachuk was born in Scottsdale, Arizona as his father, Keith was a member of the Phoenix Coyotes at the time of his birth.
-He was raised in the St. Louis suburb of Chesterfield, Missouri, after his father's 2001 trade to the Blues.
-Both Tkachuk brothers attended Chaminade College Preparatory School.
+Tkachuk is the son of former NHL player Keith Tkachuk and was born in Scottsdale, Arizona during his father's tenure with the Phoenix Coyotes.
+He was raised in the St. Louis suburb of Creve Coeur, Missouri, after his father's 2001 trade to the Blues.
+His older brother, Matthew, is an alternate captain for the Florida Panthers, and his younger sister, Taryn, was an NCAA Division I field hockey player with the University of Virginia.
+Both Tkachuk brothers attended the former Oak Hill School at Villa Duchesne and Chaminade College Preparatory School.